MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 |

-Take the same example than the default implementation (draw a line): the BSP has just to overwrite the weak function ``UI_DRAWING_drawLine`` :
+Take the same example as the default implementation (draw a line): the BSP has just to overwrite the weak function ``UI_DRAWING_drawLine`` :

 **UI_DRAWING_drawLine** (to write in the BSP)